njvack/condor_csv/README.md

-# condor_csv: Make HTCondor submit files from CSV
+# condor_csv: Make HTCondor submit files from CSV files

 Creating the submit files for HTCondor can be annoying.
 The [syntax is rather byzantine](http://research.cs.wisc.edu/htcondor/manual/current/condor_submit.html) and it's not so easy to find the lines you want to copy and change to add another job to your queue.